-A multi-tenant instance is used when the application deployment is done for external users who shouldn’t know about the existence of other users using the same system.
-It allows the solution provider to install and maintain one application of Dundas BI across all their clients (Tenants).
-For example, a client facing analytics portal where each client (or users from the same client) are not supposed to see data of other clients.
+A multi-tenant instance is used when the application deployment is done for users who shouldn’t know about the existence of other users using the same system.
+It allows the solution provider to install and maintain one application of Dundas BI to handle all their tenants.

-A simple multi-tenancy structure would be when each tenant (client) have their own database, but the solution provider hosts only one instance of Dundas BI.
-Assuming the database structure is the same across all tenants, Dundas BI allows you to create a single set of dashboards and reports and reuse it across all the tenants without having to maintain a copy per tenant.
-Reusing the same setup even when there are many database involved is possible when using the data connection override functionality.
-This allows the administrator to define the appropriate connection to the tenant database and leverage that when a tenant user uses the system.
-That way each tenant can view the application customized with their own data and the administrator has a single setup to do.
+A simple multi-tenancy structure would be when each tenant (client) has their own database, but the solution provider hosts only one instance of Dundas BI.
+Assuming the database structure is the same across all tenants, Dundas BI allows you to create a single set of dashboards and reports and reuse it across all the tenants, rather than maintain a separate copy for each, by using data connector overrides.

-The same concept of reusing the same copy of dashboards and reports can be done even if the different tenants’ data is stored in a single database.
-In that case, the data of each tenant will be identified by a Tenant ID or a similar field and will be secured using custom attributes or provider security options like SSAS cubes role impersonation if the data source is an OLAP cube.
+The same scenario of reusing dashboards and reports is possible even if the data for all the tenants is stored in a single database.
+In this case, the data of each tenant will be identified by a tenant ID or a similar field, and will be secured using custom attributes, or provider security options like using SSAS roles impersonation if the data source is an OLAP cube.

-- Access security and isolation – Every tenant user can only see objects (i.e. dashboards) his tenant is allowed to see.
-Any object created by a tenant user will not be visible to users that belong to other tenants thus creating a complete separation between users from different tenants.
-In addition, users that belong to a certain tenant can only see users that belong to the same tenant.
-This is important when they share an analysis ensuring they cannot see users that belong to other tenants (regardless of the fact that those don’t even have access to that analysis to begin with).
+Every tenant user can only see objects (e.g., dashboards) his tenant is allowed to see.
+Any object created by a tenant user will not be visible to users that belong to other tenants, thus completely separating users from different tenants.
+In addition, users that belong to a certain tenant can only see users that belong to the same tenant (for example if a list of users is displayed when sharing a dashboard).

-- Commercial alignment and Licensing Control – Specific allocation of licenses count per tenant allows multi-tenant solution providers to match their different tenant’s licenses need.
-This is important in cases that the tenant buys licenses for their own users, hence ensuring that the licenses are not shared across all tenants but used specifically by the tenant that purchased those.
-This can allow SaaS provider to monetize their analytics solution by selling specific licenses (i.e. power user licenses) to their tenants.
+Specific allocation of licenses per tenant allows multi-tenant solution providers to match their different tenants' licensing needs.
+This is important in cases where the tenant buys licenses for their own users.
+This can allow an SaaS provider to monetize their analytics solution by selling specific licenses (e.g., Power User licenses) to their tenants.

-- Data security – Multi-tenant deployments allow to use dynamic data connections by overriding them.
-This option should be used in the case where every tenant has its own database but the same database structure is being used across all tenants.
-When the tenants share the same database but should see only their own data, then custom attributes can be used for data security.
-Both of these data security options, allow the solution provider to create a single set of dashboards for all tenants and thus reducing the maintenance required.
+Multi-tenant deployments allow for overriding data connectors for each tenant.
+This option should be used in the case where every tenant has its own database, but the same database structure is being used across all tenants.
+When the tenants share the same database but should see only their own data, custom attributes can be used for data security.
+Both of these options allow the solution provider to create a single set of dashboards for all tenants.

-4. Adding a new user account to a Tenant
+3. Adding a new user account to a tenant

-Tenant administrators have the ability to add new accounts to the tenant and assign available license seats to those accounts.
-The membership of the Tenant Administrators group can be edited from the Groups list under Account Service.
+Tenant administrators have the ability to add new accounts to the tenant, set up their custom attributes, and assign available license seats to those accounts.
+The membership of the Tenant Administrators group can be edited from the Groups page in administration, found under Account Service.

 To add a new account to the tenant, go to the Admin screen, expand Account Service and click Accounts.
 Add a new account and set its tenant field to an existing tenant name.

-Content can be shared by different tenants only when created by a user that isn’t associated with any tenant.
-The content will typically by located in the global project but can also exist in other projects as long as the tenant members have at least read access to it.
-The benefit of using a shared project comes into play when multiple tenants have a similar dashboard structure with the same or different data.
-This ensures that the solution provider does not have to replicate the efforts across all tenants.
+Content can be accessed by different tenants only when created by a user that isn’t associated with any tenant.
+The content will be located typically in the global project, but can also exist in other projects as long as the tenant members have at least Read access to it.
+A shared project can be beneficial when multiple tenants have a similar dashboard structure with the same or different data, so that the solution provider does not have to replicate the efforts across all tenants.